marafa/ansible-zenoss/README.md

 ## To use

-Modify the variables section in playbook.yml to suit your environment
+Modify the variables group_vars/all.yml to suit your environment

 Run ansible with following: